 Para leer este artículo en español, haga clic aquí.

-What Is a Jones Fracture?
+What is a Jones Fracture?

 A Jones fracture is the name often used for a fracture at the base of the fifth metatarsal, the bone on the outer side of your foot.
 Jones fractures are one of the most common foot injuries.
 This broken bone may heal slowly because of poor blood supply

 to the area and the amount of force placed on this part of the foot.
 Those with high-arched feet especially are at risk for a Jones fracture because they put more pressure on the outside of their feet.
+In addition, narrow, flexible shoes have been demonstrated to be a risk factor.

 Symptoms

 Jones fractures produce pain, swelling, bruising, and difficulty walking.
 Some people may experience pain before the fracture occurs.
+In stress fractures or overuse fractures, the pain may only occur during exercise.

 Recovery